WTTJ/dot_hackerpledge/README.md

 How to contribute
 =================

-This is a community-driven project, and we welcome all contributions directly on GitHub as Pull Requests.
+This is a community-driven project, and we welcome all contributions directly on GitHub as Pull Requests on the README.md file.
 Please explain the rationale behind your ideas a bit more than you would for a regular PR though ;)

 (Contributions on wording & style are also welcome.)